8 ways to protect your student house from burglars

 If you do find yourself in this situation, here's your step-by-step guide to what you need to do:

 - Call the police immediately on 101 – only use 999 for an emergency, for instance, if the intruder is still in the property.
 If you live in halls of residence, it might be best to call university security first, as they might call the police on your behalf.
 Don't wait around to do this – do it as soon as you realise the burglary has taken place

 - Don't touch anything!
 The area is now a crime scene, and there will likely be forensic and other evidence which could help police solve the crime, so you don't want to tamper with it

 - Make a list of everything you think has been damaged or stolen.
 This is for both the police and the insurance company for when you make your claim

 - Contact your landlord to notify them of what has happened, but also to get them to make the property secure again.
 For example, if a window has been broken, they'll need to send someone round to fix it as soon as possible.
 Your landlord should have an out of hours emergency number for this – if you can't get in touch with them, the police should be able to help instead

 - If your bank cards have been stolen (or a device such as a laptop or phone which stores personal financial information), contact your bank immediately to let them know.
 They'll block your cards to stop someone from using them, and also add extra security precautions to your account

 - Get a Crime Reference Number from the police – you'll need this to submit your insurance claim

 - Complete your insurance claim as soon as possible.
 If you can track down any receipts or invoices which prove how much the stolen items cost, this will help

 - Being the victim of a burglary can be quite a traumatising incident.
-The police will likely direct you towards Victim Support, a charity which helps people deal with impact of crime.
-Also check out our guide to looking after your mental health at university for more advice and support services.
+The police will likely direct you towards Victim Support, a charity which helps people deal with the impact of crime.
+Also, check out our guide to looking after your mental health at university for more advice and support services.